Goodluckboey/Rmbus/README.md

 Which brought me to this project:
 * I realized what I missed most was his witty bantor and his nagging
-* This lead me to believe that actually speaking to something "like" him would have helped me process my grief at his passing
+* This led me to believe that actually speaking to something "like" him would have helped me process my grief at his passing

 ### Built With